-- Progress has been made on various large construction and renovation projects, such as O'Connel and West 6th Street. - Initiated development of a pavement management rating system.
+- Significant annual contracts were bid and completed for the Overlay and Curb Repair Program. - Progress has been made on various large construction and renovation projects, such as O'Connel and West 6th Street. - GIS implementation continues with a high degree of accuracy. - Initiated development of a pavement management rating system.